Blog

 How to Renew Your Trade Mark Registration

-• Confirming the trade mark details and owner
+• Confirming your trade mark details and ownership

 • Paying the renewal fee